kimtonyhyun/active_avoidance/docs/bottom_side.md

 ---
 layout: default
 title: 2.
-Bottom-side of apparatus
+Bottom side of apparatus
 nav_order: 3
 ---

-# 2. Bottom-side of the apparatus
+# 2. Bottom side of the apparatus
 {: .no_toc }

 ## Table of contents